CT-Data-Collaborative/ctdata-sots-search/README.md

 `docker-compose -f dev.yml up -d db`

-2. Uue the [ctdata-sots-cli](https://github.com/CT-Data-Collaborative/ctdata-sots-cli) to build the database tables and populate with the updated data.
+2. Use the [ctdata-sots-cli](https://github.com/CT-Data-Collaborative/ctdata-sots-cli) to build the database tables and populate with the updated data.

 3. Bring up the entire application stack